CISC4080/lab2_Python/README.md

 By the end of this lab, you should be able to:
 1. Implement recursive divide-and-conquer algorithms.
-2. Understand the partitioning strategy used in QuickSort and QuickSelect.
+2. Understand the partition process used in QuickSort and QuickSelect.
 3. Distinguish between sorting and selection problems.

 ## Detailed Requirements**